 The purpose of this module is to raise awareness about the importance of ensuring that your electronic information is accessible to screen-reading software designed for people with a visual impairment who are unable to see the screen or use a mouse or other pointing device.
-Screen-reading software allows people who cannot see the screen to access and produce written information.
-It is a type of assistive technology – a term used to describe hardware and software that provides alternative ways of accessing electronic information.
-Screen-reading software does not rely on the external appearance of a document or website but on its internal structure.
-We call this Hidden Accessibility.
+Screen-reading software, as the name implies, will read out what is on the screen along with using formatting instructions you put into the document to allow the user to navigate through it.
+This ultimately allows people who cannot see the screen to access and produce written information.
+Screen reading software is a type of assistive technology.
+According to the definition on the Scottish Governments website ‘Assistive technology refers to products or systems that support and assist individuals with disabilities, restricted mobility or other impairments to perform functions that might otherwise be difficult or impossible’

 When you have completed this module, you will have an understanding of

-- Making tabular information accessible.
+- Making information in tables accessible.

 If you are using a different package you will find that while the principles are the same the methods might vary.
 Your User Manual should provide full instructions.

 We anticipate the total module will take around an hour to complete.